Logging

 By default, logs are collected with Fluent Bit and are exported to CloudWatch.
-It is also possible to view the logs of a single replica using the cortex logs
+It is also possible to view the logs of a single replica using the `cortex logs` command.

 The CLI includes a command to get the logs for a single API replica for debugging purposes: